MLSAKIIT/Registration-Validator-SMS/README.md

 > [!NOTE]
 > To learn more about the `Serverless Express.js app` and how to deploy it, visit the [`amplify/README.md`](./amplify/README.md)

+## AWS Configuration for SNS

+AWS Serverless infrastructure is used to send users instantaneous confirmation messages via SMS upon registering for an event on a website contact form.

+This infrastructure relies on `Eventbridge` and `Lambda` for functionality. `Eventbridge` creates a pipeline which listens for a new stream to the `DynamoDB` table.

+The `Lambda` function for processing the input `JSON` data uses `Python` to parse the data and send it to SNS.

+> [!NOTE]
+> To learn more about the `Eventbridge` & `Lambda` function and how to deploy it, visit the [`lambda-sns/README.md`](./lambda-sns/README.md)

 ## Authors